 5 Strategies to Recruit a Diverse Pool of Volunteers

-Volunteerism and Corporate Partnerships
+Seek Corporate Partnerships

-Attracting Young Volunteers
+Attract Young Volunteers

-Social media platforms, especially Instagram, Snapchat and YouTube, are a great way to attract young volunteers.
+Social media platforms, especially Instagram, Snapchat, and YouTube, are a great way to attract young volunteers.
 A visual presentation appeals to a young audience.
 Young volunteers of the same age range tend to share their photos and stories on social media platforms.
 A chance for them to meet new friends by working together is a most appealing and alluring incentive.
 Recruitment in person also works with this audience in visiting universities and alumni institutions as well as youth groups.

 How you work with young volunteers is a strong consideration in keeping them around.
-Consider their age in terms of mindset, attention span and interest in technology.
+Consider their age in terms of mindset, attention span, and interest in technology.
 Involve them in decisions and learn from them.
 Find out what roles are best for young adults by asking and listening to them.
 Assign team leaders who speak their language.

-Open Door to Diversity
+Open the Door to Diversity

 Perhaps your nonprofit tends to recruit similar kinds of people as those who are already involved as volunteers.
 This is great if you are building a particular kind of organizational culture, but can be limiting if you want to bring some diversity into your volunteer programs.

 Streamlining your recruitment process can make it easier for volunteers from diverse backgrounds to get involved.
-Consider reducing the amount of forms and paperwork, or include this in the interview process where you can assist the volunteer to fill them out when needed.
+Consider reducing the number of forms and paperwork, or include this in the interview process where you can assist the volunteer to fill them out when needed.
 This may open the door to volunteers of varying levels of education and language background.

-Partnerships with Employment Agencies
+Foster Partnerships with Employment Agencies

 Create partnerships with local employment agencies and unemployment offices.
 Job seekers can find training through volunteering by running special events, outreach to donors and recruiting other volunteers.
 New connections are made with regard to potential employers and networking with other professionals.

-Job seekers are able to step into doorways of companies who have a strong culture of social responsibility with volunteer experience.
+Job seekers are able to step into the doorways of companies that have a strong culture of social responsibility with volunteer experience.
 Volunteers stand out in the job market due to the commitment they’ve shown to giving back.
 Volunteering found on resumes is a topic of conversation in interviews.
 Unemployed folks using their time to gain new skills and help nonprofits shows real initiative and proactive thinking.

-Virtual Volunteering Options
+Provide Virtual Volunteering Options